-Every couple is different, which means that every divorce is unique, so the specific answers to your divorce-related questions will vary depending upon you and your spouse’s particular situation.
+Every couple is different, which means that every divorce is unique, so the specific answers to your divorce-related questions will vary depending on you and your spouse’s particular situation.
 Schedule a free initial consultation with the New Jersey divorce lawyers at Townsend, Tomaio & Newmark, L.L.C., to talk about your individual concerns today.
+Read our divorce FAQ for answers to some of your most pressing questions.

 What are legal grounds for divorce?